 The prefix parameter by default is always on so it not necessary to set the prefix setting in the GET request if you actually want URIs added to your crypto wallet addresses.
 If you would like to remove the URIs from your QR codes just set the prefix parameter to off.

-Note: Some out of date cryptocurrency wallets and (d)apps will not be able to read the imbedded wallet address within the QR code while the prefix setting is set to on.
-So if you're having trouble getting an (d)app to recognize a wallet address try turning the prefix setting to off.
+Note: Some out of date crypto wallets and (d)apps won't be able to read the imbedded wallet address within the QR code while the prefix setting is set to on.
+So if you're having issues getting an (d)app to recognize a wallet address try turning the prefix setting to off.

 Bitcoin has the highest amount of wallet support for crypto URIs which are required when setting an amount for your QR codes.

 The color parameter will change the default black and white QR code to any one of the following shown below.
-If the color is not set the default will be black or parameter 1.
+If the color parameter is not set the default is always black or parameter 1.

 The border parameter gives you the option of adding a border to your crypto QR code.
 Below are the current border designs available.
 The default is no border when the parameter is not set.